nabto/unabto/src/modules/fingerprint_acl/README.md

 1. Client connects locally.
 Connection access is granted since the connection is local.
 (Controlled by systemPermissions)
 2. Client calls getPublicInfo.json to find out that it is not paired.
 3. Client goes into pairing mode and calls pairWithDevice.json
-4. Client is granted guest permissions since the device already have an owner. (controlled by defaultPermissions)
+4. Client is granted guest permissions since the device already have an owner. (controlled by defaultUserPermissions)

 # access device you are paired with